djradon/public-notes/root.md

 ---
 id: CpS9sdQeO83XthdjEzqoL
-title: "djradon's Wiki"
+title: "djradon's wiki"
 desc: ''
-updated: 1725477562673
+updated: 1725501265094
 created: 1631142505051
 ---

 Welcome!
 And beware!
-This is a cluttered cupboard of notes riddled with inaccuracies and mistakes.
+This is a cluttered cupboard of jumbled jottings riddled with inaccuracies, confusion, and mistakes.

 ## Purpose